 You should report such allegations to the Headteacher.
-If the allegation is about the Headteacher contact the Chair of Governors.
+If the allegation is about the Headteacher contact the Chair of Governors - Mr Hugh Gage or Mr Dirmuid Jennings, via the school office.

 How do I assure that my behaviour is always appropriate?